UWPCE-PythonCert/ProgrammingInPython/source/modules/Unicode.rst

 Actually, dealing with numbers rather than bytes is big

--- but we take that for granted
+-- but we take that for granted.

 Mechanics